freqtrade/freqtrade/docs/strategy-customization.md

 ### Exit signal rules

 Edit the method `populate_exit_trend()` into your strategy file to update your exit strategy.
-The exit-signal is only used for exits if `use_exit_signal` is set to true in the configuration.
+The exit-signal can be suppressed by setting `use_exit_signal` to false in the configuration or strategy.
 `use_exit_signal` will not influence [signal collision rules](#colliding-signals) - which will still apply and can prevent entries.

 It's important to always return the dataframe without removing/modifying the columns `"open", "high", "low", "close", "volume"`, otherwise these fields would contain something unexpected.